evanx/authbot/docs/auto-restart.md

 }
 ```

-Then on the development box, we run the app in a loop so that it will auto restart.
+We run the app in a loop so that it will auto restart.
 ```shell
 while true
 do